mcand/obt-test/README.md

+# Runnning
+clone the repository and run the files in example.

+./bin/obt examples/valid-2.txt

 # Intro
 The purpose of this exercise is to see how you approach a problem, and how you solve it.
 We’re interested to see how you structure your Ruby code, your command of the language and good design and testing principles, bear this in mind throughout.